durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 !!! tip

-    You may download the final [MolModa file](./td001.molmoda){:download="td001.molmoda"} and see the results of this tutorial.
+    You can open the final [`.molmoda` file](https://durrantlab.pitt.edu/molmoda/?open=https://durrantlab.pitt.edu/molmoda/docs/docking/tutorials/td001/td001.molmoda) and see the results of this tutorial.

 ## Learning objectives